Cancer Surgery in Texas | Rincon Surgery

 Click on the below links to find more about the individual cancers.

-Esophageal cancer (also called cancer of the oesophagus) is a malignant tumour that grows in the lining of the oesophagus.
-The oesophagus (the gullet) is the tube that carries food from the mouth down into the stomach using a series of muscular movements.
+Esophageal cancer (also called cancer of the esophagus) is a malignant tumor that grows in the lining of the esophagus.
+The esophagus (the gullet) is the tube that carries food from the mouth down into the stomach using a series of muscular movements.

 Types of Esophageal Cancer

-Two types of cancer, squamous cell carcinoma and adenocarcinoma, make up 90 per cent of all Esophageal cancers.
-Esophageal cancer can occur in any section of the oesophagus.
-Most cancers in the top part of the oesophagus are squamous cell cancers.
-They are called this because the cells lining the top part of the oesophagus are squamous cells.
+Two types of cancer, squamous cell carcinoma and adenocarcinoma, make up 90 percent of all Esophageal cancers.
+Esophageal cancer can occur in any section of the esophagus.
+Most cancers in the top part of the esophagus are squamous cell cancers.
+They are called this because the cells lining the top part of the esophagus are squamous cells.
 Squamous means scaly.

-Most cancers at the end of the oesophagus that joins the stomach are adenocarcinomas.
+Most cancers at the end of the esophagus that joins the stomach are adenocarcinomas.
 Adenocarcinomas are often found in people who have a condition called Barrett’s.

-If you would like to know more about GI Cancer Surgery including, Esophageal Cancer Surgery, Liver Surgery or Pancreatic Cancer Surgery, Call the experienced staff at San Antonio General Surgery today.
+If you would like to know more about GI Cancer Surgery including, Esophageal Cancer Surgery, Liver Surgery or Pancreatic Cancer Surgery, Call the experienced staff at Rincon Surgery today.